-As at March 22, 2017, Beaudier Group and Bain Capital owned 41,237,476 and 31,744,393 Multiple Voting Shares, respectively, which represented approximately 48.6% and 37.6%, respectively, of the combined voting power of the Company's outstanding Shares.
-Accordingly, Beaudier Group and Bain Capital have significant influence with respect to all matters submitted to the Company's shareholders for approval, including without limitation the election and removal of directors, amendments to the articles of incorporation and by-laws of the Company and the approval of certain business combinations.
+As at March 20, 2019, Beaudier Group and Bain Capital owned 27,932,242 and 21,353,314 Multiple Voting Shares, respectively, which represented approximately 45.59% and 34,85%, respectively, of the combined voting power of the Company's outstanding Shares.
+Accordingly, Beaudier Group and Bain Capital have significant influence with respect to all matters submitted to the

+Company's shareholders for approval, including without limitation the election and removal of directors, amendments to the articles of incorporation and by-laws of the Company and the approval of certain business combinations.
 Holders of Subordinate Voting Shares have a limited role in the Company's affairs.
-This concentration of voting power may cause the market price of the Subordinate Voting Shares to decline, delay or prevent any acquisition or delay or discourage take-over attempts that shareholders may consider to be favourable, or make it more difficult or impossible for a third party to acquire control of the Company or effect a change in the Company's Board of Directors and management.
+This concentration of voting power may impact the market price of the Subordinate Voting Shares, delay or prevent any acquisition or delay or discourage take-over attempts that shareholders may consider to be favourable, or make it more difficult or impossible for a third party to acquire control of the Company or effect a change in the Company's Board of Directors and management.
 Any delay or prevention of a change of control transaction could deter potential acquirors or prevent the completion of a transaction in which the Company's shareholders could receive a substantial premium over the then current market price for their Subordinate Voting Shares.